 Disc Herniation: Disc herniation is defined as a localized displacement of disc material beyond the outer limits of the intervertebral disc.
 The material may consist of a portion of the gel-like nucleus, bone fragments, annular tissue or cartilage.
 A herniation may be further categorized as focal (< 25% of disc circumference) or broad based (between 25 and 50% of disc circumference).
 A herniated disc may present as a protrusion (contained herniation) or as an extrusion.
 An extrusion is associated with migration of disc material completely through the outer annular fibers of the disc.
-If a piece of the extrusion breakslose it is referred to as a sequestered fragment.
-If a disc herniation occurs into an adjacent vertebral body this is called an intravertebral herniation.
+If a piece of the extrusion breaks lose it is referred to as a sequestered fragment.
+If a disc herniation.
 Disc herniations are further classified as contained, uncontained, as well as by location, size, volume and content.

 Disc Degeneration: Characteristic features of disc degeneration include disc dehydration (dessication), fibrosis, narrowing of the disc space, diffuse bulging of the disc and the development of annular tears.
-It also includes the development of bonespurs (osteophytes along the boney margin of the disc and thickening (sclerosis) of the vertebral endplates.
+It also includes the development of bone spurs (osteophytes along the boney margin of the disc and thickening (sclerosis) of the vertebral endplates.
 Degeneration weakens the intervertebral disc and renders it more vulnerable to compromise with normal stress and strain and to injury.
 The term spondylosis defromans may be used to describe age-related disc changes.
-The term intervertebra osteochondrosis may be used to describe disc degeneration secondary to a pathologic (disease) process.
+The termintervertebral osteochondrosis may be used to describe disc degeneration secondary to a pathologic (disease) process.